TIGRLab/rtms_optimize/README.md

 ## Bayesian Optimization of rTMS Field Distribution

 We're using a Bayesian Optimization approach here since evaluating the objective function (simulating the field distribution for a given position of the coil) is expensive.
-In addition we don't have direct access to the gradient information so a sampling approach is called for.
+In addition we don't have direct access to the gradient information since we'll be working on a non-linear cost function with a constrained parameter surface (smoothed surface projected orthogonally from participant's head) so a sampling approach is called for.
+Using Bayesian Optimization with Gaussian Process priors assumes that our underlying objective function is continuous and smooth over our position/orientation parameters - this is not unreasonable.

-Optimization will therefore be performed using Bayesian Optimization with Gaussian Process priors.
-We can justify the use of this since we expect changing electric field distributions over the target area to be a smooth function with many local maxima.

 Toolbox to be used: [fmfn/BayesianOptimization](https://github.com/fmfn/BayesianOptimization).